Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 ## 4. Accordion

 I have added an accordion in order to give details of the different parts of a barbershop chorus.
-This helps to explain this not so well-known musical style and creates interest.
+This helps to explain this little known musical style and creates interest.

 Having the information given as an accordion means that people will interact more with the site, and also saves screen space which helps user experience on smaller screens.